naaszja/pod3-giphy-saga-project/README.md

 In this project you will need to utilize React, Redux, Sagas and integrate them with a 3rd party API....all in a group project!

+## Team Setup
+Do not clone this repository.
+Instead, have one person download the zip, extract the contents, `git init`, `git add .`, `git commit -m "initial commit - base project"` and add your remote.
+Make your team collaborators.
+Have them clone directly from the person who did the setup, not fork.

 ## Create Database and Tables